 Control Groups in a Multivariate Test

 What about multivariate tests?
-If you’re looking to cover more ground with each test, multivariate tests (MVTs) aren’t a bad option.
+If you’re looking to cover more ground with each test, multivariate tests (MVTs) isn’t a bad option.
 Here’s what a MVT would look like in Leanplum:

 In addition to the control group, which in this example won’t receive a message, we’re now testing three different versions of the same message.

-This can feel like a best-of-both-worlds scenario.
+This can feel like a best-of-both-world scenario.
 You’re maintaining your data’s accuracy by including a control group, but you’re also working quickly by testing several variants at once.

 Theoretically, multivariate tests allow for faster iterations.
 But note the difference under the “Time” heading.
 While this MVT is expected to take eight days to reach statistical significance, the A/B test up above is only expected to take four days!
 What does this mean?